qcri/RDFframes/README.md

 # [RDFFrames: Knowledge Graph Access for Machine Learning Tools](https://arxiv.org/abs/2002.03614)

 A Python library that enables data scientists to extract data from knowledge graphs encoded in [RDF](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) into familiar tabular formats using familiar procedural Python abstractions.
 RDFframes provides an easy-to-use, efficient, and scalable API for users who are familiar with the PyData (Python for Data) ecosystem but are not experts in [SPARQL](https://www.w3.org/TR/sparql11-query/).
 The API calls are internally converted into optimized SPARQL queries, which are then executed on a local RDF engine or a remote SPARQL endpoint.
 The results are returned in tabular format, such as a pandas dataframe.

-## Modification to this website made in response to VLDBJ reviews:
+## Modifications to this Website Made in Response to VLDBJ Reviews
-1. Benchmark queries have been added to the website.
-In addition to the benchmark queries we performed on DBpedia 2016 (benchmark_DBpedia2016), we added a new list of queries for benchmarking RDFframe workload using DBpedia 2020 under the folder (benchmark_DBpedia2020).
+## (This section will be removed in the final version of the repository)

+In response to the reviews of our VLDBJ submission, we have made the following changes to this repository:

-2. Case Studies have been added to the case_studies folder.
-The end-to-end code for each machine learning application explained in the paper has been provided in this folder.
-The code includes both the RDFframes API usage in addition to the usage of external libraries such as scikit-learn.
+1. Added the source code of all the case studies in the paper to the case_studies folder.
+The folder also includes a description of the case studies.
+The case study code includes both the RDFframes API calls and the machine learning code using external libraries such as scikit-learn.
+2. Added all the synthetic queries used in the benchmark.
+The benchmark_DBpedia2016 folder contains the queries on the 2016 version of DBpedia (used in the original submission of the paper), and the benchmark_DBpedia2020 folder contains the queries on the 2020 version of DBpedia (used in the revised version of the paper).
+The folders include the RDFframes code for each query and the three variants of each query used in the benchmark (Expert-written SPARQL, Naive Query Generation, and RDFframes).
+The folders also include simple and detailed instructions on how to run the queries using curl to replicate the benchmark.
-3. Expand the explanation of the code in the RDFframes package.
+3. Expanded the explanation of the RDFframes source code in the rdfframes folder.
-4. Expanding ''how to use'' in this README.
+4. Expanded the ''Requirements to Use RDFframes'' section in this README file (the next section).

 ## Requirement to run RDFframes API: